Skip to content

 Essential documentation

-Additionally, a major credit card in the renter’s name is essential, as debit cards are often rejected by Italian rental companies.
-The card must have sufficient available credit for the security deposit, which typically ranges from €300-1,500 depending on the vehicle category.
-Most companies will also require your passport and verification of your address (such as a hotel booking or proof of accommodation).
+In addition, a major credit card in the renter’s name is essential, as debit cards are often rejected by Italian rental companies.
+The card must also have sufficient available credit for the security deposit, which typically ranges from €300 to €1,500 depending on the vehicle category.
+Moreover, most companies will require your passport and verification of your address, such as a hotel booking or proof of accommodation.

 🌟 Pro tip: request your International Driving Permit at least four weeks before your trip, as processing times can vary.
 In the US, these are issued by AAA, while other countries have their own authorized agencies.